PySpark-Note-1

 VectorAssembler provides a way to assemble those features into one column.

-1 | # ensemble multiple columns into one single feature column for training KMean Clustering |
+| 1 | # ensemble multiple columns into one single feature column for training KMean Clustering |

 - KMean Clustering to learn data

-In Machine Learning of PySpark, we need to set the name of feature column to “features”, otherwise, setfeaturesCol="column-name"
+In Machine Learning of PySpark, we need to set the name of feature column to “features”, otherwise, setfeaturesCol="column-name"to select which feature column to learn in dataframe

-1 | # Training KMean clustering |
+| 1 | # Training KMean clustering |

 Result